tonywu6/mdbookkit/docs/src/link-forever/working-with-include.md

 in book pages.
 If the embedded content also contains path-based links, then some extra care may be needed:

-- The preprocessor does not resolve links relative to the file being included because it does not have enough information.
+- The preprocessor does not resolve links relative to the file being included (because it doesn't have enough information to do so).
 In this case, relative paths could be valid for the source file (and therefore valid for e.g. GitHub) but invalid for the book.

-- In some cases, you cannot use path-based links and you have to use full URLs.
+- In some situations, you cannot use path-based links and you have to use full URLs.
   This could be because the included file is also intended for platforms that don't support paths as links.

 This page describes some workarounds for linking in included files.